parthsongaonkar/data-integration-and-governance/Enterprise-Data-Governance/README.md

 - Strategic recommendations for senior leadership

 ## Key Findings
-### Data Governance
-The assessment of the Five P's highlights a HIGH risk in the categories of Provenance and Privacy, and a MEDIUM risk in the categories of Purpose and Protection, and LOW risk in the category of Preparation.
-The most serious and unethical practice being unauthorized resale of customer information (Tavani & Moor, 2001).
-Against the Australian Privacy Principles (APP), ICE Entertainment is Non-Compliant with most of the APP, including sharing of personal data without consent, unprofessional handling of data, indefinite data retention and no data breach recovery plan has exposed them to penalties of up to AUD 50 million under the Privacy Act 1988.

 ### DMM Assessment
 The assessment shows a critical imbalance in five dimensions by scoring each dimension out of 20.
 The system is technically built and is confirmed